Top 10 Things to Do in Nuku Hiva, Marquesas Islands (2026) - Written by a Local

 2. Hike to Vaipo Waterfall - A Must-Do in Nuku Hiva, French Polynesia

-It’s the tallest waterfall in all of French Polynesia (over 350 meters!).
-The trail takes you through Hakaui Valley — tropical forest, river crossings, tikis, ancient archaeological sites.
+The trail takes you through Hakaui Valley: tropical forest, river crossings, ancient tikis, and archaeological sites hidden in the jungle.

-Feel like staying longer?
-We offer camping in Hakaui Valley — plus special hiking tours just for our camping guests.
-Bonus: You can go from a white sand beach to a black sand beach — all just a short walk away.
-Hakatea Bay (Daniel’s Bay) is a postcard-perfect spot, with a white sand beach just 15 minutes from the black sand beach in Hakaui Valley.
+Want to stay longer?
+We also offer camping in Hakaui Valley, with special hikes just for our camping guests.
+Bonus: you can walk from a white sand beach to a black sand beach in minutes.
+Hakatea Bay (Daniel’s Bay) is postcard-perfect.

 Majestic Vaipo Waterfall cascading down lush cliffs in Hakaui Valley, surrounded by tropical forest.

-3. Hike to Tehaatiki Viewpoint — Best View in Taiohae
+3. Tehaatiki Viewpoint - The Best View Over Taiohae

-This short but steep trail leads to one of the best panoramic views in Taiohae.
-Well-maintained and easy to follow, it takes about 45 minutes from the main sign to the top — and the view over Taiohae Bay is so worth it!
+This short but steep hike rewards you with one of the best panoramic views on the island.
+It takes about 45 minutes, the trail is well maintained, and the view over Taiohae Bay is absolutely worth the effort.

 Scenic green landscapes of Toovii Plateau with pine forests and rolling hills under a blue sky.